 We do not contract with or bill insurance companies, but MODERN Mobile Medicine will be able to order your labs, x-rays and medications at the facilities preferred by your insurance where your insurance coverage can be applied.
 Insurance is for expensive, catastrophic care like a hospitalization or car accident; it was never meant for routine medical care that primary care doctors provide.

 Think how complicated and more expensive it would be if you tried to use your car insurance for every gas fill up oil change, timing belt, or tire replacement.
 That’s why we do not bill insurance for your primary care.

 If you pay for individual visits rather than a membership with us, you can submit your receipts to your insurance for out-of-network reimbursement (not possible with Medicare or Medicaid).
 We recommend you use the Reimbursify app.
 Call your insurance company for further information and assistance with reimbursement.
 To keep our prices low, we do not have billing staff and are unable to process insurance paperwork.

-Yes, absolutely.
-However, your monthly membership fee cannot be submitted to Medicare for reimbursement.
+However, we do not bill Medicare, and your monthly membership fee cannot be submitted to Medicare for reimbursement.
 You must sign a waiver every two years that declares that neither you nor your doctor will directly bill Medicare for your membership fee.